zed-industries/zed/crates/zeta/src/eval_prompt.md

 Based on these criteria, give the **Actual** test output a score between 0.0 and 1.0.

+0.0 means it doesn't meet any of the criteria.
+1.0 means it meets all criteria.

 If the **Actual** output does not contain any of the text I said it "must" include, grade it

 In your reply, perform a short, succinct analysis of how the criteria fit the actual output.